 Be rewarded with its famous castle, known for rocking out some tunes at its summer concerts and its Stork Protection Project that sits within the castle grounds.
 What an interesting partnership.

 4. Canfranc Éstacion – The Titanic of the Mountains

 En route through the Pyrenees mountains from France, it’s tempting to stop at resorts like Andorra.
 Although why not travel through the Somport Tunnel on the westerly edge of the mountain range?
-On arrival into Spain, you exit at the first junction where your eyes will behold Europe’s second-largest, grandest and yet abandoned Railway Station.
+On arrival in Spain, you exit at the first junction where your eyes will behold Europe’s second-largest, grandest and yet abandoned Railway Station.

 Canfranc is history personified, as its journey courses through 90 years.
 With the Spanish Civil War, its role in WW2 and its eventual closure in 1970 due to a derailment, this outstanding building will have you jaw-dropping.
 In July and August, you are able to have a tour inside, although marvelling at the outside is almost enough to whet your whistle.